Everything you need to know to get your kid started in kayaking

 It seems the most prevalent questions about kayaking for parents looking into the sport revolve around what age kid can do specific things with a kayak.

-First off, the most controversial age topic: Babies and Toddlers in Kayaks.
+Let's begin with the most controversial age topic: Babies and Toddlers in Kayaks.

 Babies and Young Toddlers